amoh-godwin/Articulae/mds/educative/basics_ui/property.md

 ### Type: List

-A list can be declared by specifying the type the list will contain.
+A `list` is a container for holding other types.
+Thereore lists are declared by specifying the type the list will contain.

 ```qml
 import QtQuick